james-bowman/blog/content/post/continuous-delivery-tool-landscape.md

 imageLicenceName = "Creative Commons Attribution-NonCommercial-ShareAlike 2.0 Generic license"
 +++

-I have been having a lot of discussions recently about DevOps and Continuous Delivery.
-There seems to be a lot of confusion regarding what these terms really mean.
-Is there more to DevOps than automation, and more specifically, automated deployments?
-What is the difference between Continous Delivery and Continuous Integration?

-There are of course many definitions available on the internet but I find it useful to think of DevOps as a culture of collaboration and continuous improvement facilitating optimisation of the value stream.
-Continuous Delivery is an approach allowing developed software to be deployed at any time aiming for faster and more frequent deployments.
-Both are mutually compatible and usually go hand in hand.
+I have been having a lot of discussions recently about tooling to support continuous delivery and DevOps practices.
+There is an incredible and ever increasing array of tools available for these practices.
+Whilst a number of vendors have developed [one-stop solutions or suites of integrated tools](https://dzone.com/articles/continuous-delivery-anti-patterns), many of the tools in the space tend to be tightly focused on addressing a particular problem.

-Unfortunately, trying to have a conversation about fuzzy and nebulous things like culture and approaches whilst people are looking at tools doesn't feel particularly helpful.
-However, without considering the broader context, the different tools available and the roles they perform, it is likely an inappropriate tool may be selected.
-With this in mind, I thought it might be useful to visualise the broader CD/DevOps tool landscape to provide some, more concrete, context around the available tool(s), the specific problems they aim to address and where they fit within the broader ecosystem.
+Unfortunatley this can be confusing and overwhelming, especially to people starting out, making it difficult to know where to start and which tools to consider.
+This can also lead to particular tools being used to solve problems where other types of tools may be better suited.
+It is therefore important to consider tools within the context of the broader ecosystem and understand the role each one plays and the specific goal or problem(s) they aim to address.
+With this in mind, I thought it might be useful to visualise the broader CD/DevOps tool landscape to provide some context around the available tools and how they each fit within it.

 You can see the complete visualisation here: